rhettchase/django-load-questions-test/README.md

 - Process user responses and navigate through the questionnaire based on predefined rules.
 - Admin interface for managing questions and rules.

-## Prerequisites

-Before you begin, ensure you have the following installed on your system:

-- Python 3.8+
-- Git
-- PostgreSQL (Optional, but recommended if you want to use PostgreSQL instead of SQLite)

 ## Getting Started

 1. Clone repository